 Sunday night I was hanging out at home with my brother, and naturally our conversation turned to the Kardashians.
 We had determined which Kardashian each member of our family is most like and were beginning to refine those comparisons when my mom walked into the kitchen.

 Davis told her who was who, then he began to list everyone’s secondary Kardashian personality, like: “Mom is the Scott Disick of Kris Jenners.
 Katherine’s the Kim Kardashian of Kourtney Kardashians.
 I’m like…what am I?
 Just Khloé?”
-And I was like, “Yeah lol.”
+And I was like, “Yeah LOL.”
 Later I said he was the Kylie Jenner of Lamar Odoms of Khloé Kardasians, but mostly he’s just a more self-aware Khloé and is sore because he would rather be Kourtney because she’s our favorite.
-Mom was agitated because we told her she was Kris, but she remembered that we once told her that we hate Kris.
-But she can’t deny that they’re twins, down to the fact that they both love any house decoration that has a rooster on it.
+Mom was agitated because we told her she was Kris, and she remembered that we once told her that we hate Kris.
+But she can’t deny that she and Kris are twins, down to the fact that they both love any house decoration that has a rooster on it.
 Dad may have some Bruce Jenner or Lamar Odom in his equation, but he mostly transcends comparison.